4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 # `159.2` FashionInventory-B

-## 📝 Instrucciones

 DO NOT paste the code from before.
 Tackle each problem on your own.

 It's the same inventory data structure as before.

 You have a fashion catalog, an inventory `currentInventory` with items from various high-fashion designers.

 Each designer has a lineup of shoes.
-Each shoe has a name and price an it look like this:
+Each shoe has a name and price.

+## 📝 Instructions:

+1. Write a function called `renderInventory` that will take in this `CurrentInventory` array as its argument.
+Your function should now return the average cost of all shoes per designer in this format:

+## Example input:

 ```Js
 var currentInventory = [